PabloVSouza/comic-universe/README.md

 ### Building for production:

 ```
-yarn build:mac (win)
+yarn build:platform name (eg: Mac, Win, Linux)
 ```

-This app was/is developed mainly for my personal studies, and will keep evolving as i'm studing new things.
-As so, it will probably be never used for comercial purpuses.
+This app is developed mainly with the purpose of studing and trying new solutions and technologies, and it's free to be studied and used by everyone.
+It should **NEVER** be used for commercial purpuses.

-If you want to contribute to the project, as a developer, or tester, or whatever else, you can contact me at [~~Twitter~~ X](https://twitter.com/opablosouza) or [Instagram](https://www.instagram.com/opablosouza/).
+If you want to contribute to the project, as a developer, tester, or whatever else, you can contact me at [~~Twitter~~ X](https://twitter.com/opablosouza) or [Instagram](https://www.instagram.com/opablosouza/).